Evander Holyfield: Holyfield vs. Tyson II: The Bite Fight

 Holyfield's rematch with Tyson took place on June 28, 1997.
 Known as "The Bite Fight", it went into the annals of boxing as one of the most bizarre fights in history.
 The infamous incident occurred in the third round, when Tyson bit Holyfield on one of his ears and had two points deducted.
 Referee Mills Lane decided to disqualify Tyson initially, but after Holyfield and the ringside doctor intervened and said Holyfield could continue, he relented and allowed the fight to go on.
 Tyson bit Holyfield again, this time on the other ear.
 Tyson's teeth tore off a small section of the top of his opponent's ear, known as the helix, and spat that bit of flesh out onto the canvas.

 The immediate aftermath of the incident was bedlam.
 Tyson was disqualified and a melee ensued.
 Tyson claimed his bites were a retaliation to Holyfield's unchecked headbutts, which had cut him in both fights.
 Others argued that Tyson, knowing he was on his way to another knockout loss, was looking for a way out of the fight.
 Teddy Atlas, who had briefly trained Tyson seventeen years earlier, predicted that Tyson would get himself disqualified, calling Tyson "a very weak and flawed person".

 Holyfield vs. Moorer II, Bean

 Next came another rematch, this time against Michael Moorer, who had recovered the IBF's world title.
 Holyfield knocked Moorer to the canvas five times and referee Mitch Halpern stopped the fight between the eighth and ninth rounds under the advice of physician Flip Homansky.
 Holyfield once again unified his WBA belt with the IBF belt by avenging his defeat by Moorer.
+In doing so, Holyfield became the only man to win the unified heavyweight championship on three occasions.

 In 1998 Holyfield had only one fight, making a mandatory defense against Vaughn Bean, who was defeated by decision at the Georgia Dome in the champion's hometown.
 For the first time, Holyfield's performance called into question whether age was diminishing his ability to continue as a championship fighter.